Unbiased estimators and multilevel Monte Carlo: Discussion

 Averages of independent realisations of the single term and the independent sum estimators may have different efficiencies in general.
 In case of residual and stratified sampling, the optimally tuned estimators often coincide in asymptotic efficiency.
 In general, the single term estimator always dominates the independent sum estimator in terms asymptotic efficiency, rendering the single term estimator preferable over the independent sum estimator.
 Based on the experiments, the optimally tuned coupled sum estimator may sometimes lead into significant performance gains.
 This suggests also that dependent level estimators might be worth considering in the MLMC context, where independent level estimators are currently widely employed.

-Despite the potential performance gain of the coupled estimators, the single term estimator (resp.~standard independent level MLMC) may still often be preferable, because of its simplicity of implementation, and because of simpler and more robust criterion for tuning $(p_i)_{i\ge 1}$ (resp.~$(n_i)_{i\ge 1}$).
-The simplicity of the optimisation criterion suggests, as noted by \cite{rhee-glynn}, an algorithm which automatically tunes the distribution $(p_i)_{i\ge 1}$ during repeated simulation of $Z_\str^{(n)}$ or $Z_\res^{(n)}$. \cite{haji-ali-nobile-von-schwerin-tempone} suggest methods for finding optimal discretisation hierarchies in the MLMC context, which could also be explored in the debiasing context.
+Despite the potential performance gain of the coupled estimators, it should be noted that tuning of $(p_i)_{i\ge 1}$ requires requires estimation of $\var(Y-Y_i)\approx \var(Y_m - Y_i)$, with $m$ large, which is often computationally demanding.
+This is in sharp contrast with the single term estimator, where $\var(\Delta_i)$ are easily accessible and inexpensive for moderate $i$.
+The simplicity of the single term estimator optimisation criterion suggests, as discussed in Section \ref{sec:cost}, an algorithm which automatically tunes the distribution $(p_i)_{i\ge 1}$ during repeated simulation of $Z_\str^{(n)}$ or $Z_\res^{(n)}$, based on earlier observed values for $\Delta_i^{(j)}$. \cite{haji-ali-nobile-von-schwerin-tempone} suggest methods for finding optimal discretisation hierarchies in the MLMC context, which could also be explored in the debiasing context.

 The MLMC literature provides many other potential further research topics.
-It is yet unclear how well the unbiased estimators can compete with MLMC in scenarios with slower than canonical rate of convergence.
-This is touched by \cite{rhee-glynn}, but quantifying the effect of the new estimators needs further arguments.
 It is possible to employ essentially all techniques developed in the context of MLMC with debiasing.
 These include, for instance, quasi-Monte Carlo \citep{giles-waterhouse,dick-kuo-sloan}, adaptive time steps \citep{hoel-schwerin-szepessy-tempone} or adaptive importance sampling scheme based on a drifted Brownian motion \citep{kebaier-lelong}.
+It is yet unclear how well the unbiased estimators can compete with MLMC in scenarios with slower than canonical rate of convergence.
+This was investigated by \cite{rhee-glynn} and elaborated in \cite{zheng-blanchet-glynn}, but quantifying the effect in the context of the new estimators requires further research.
+Recent work of \cite{zheng-glynn} suggests an infinite stratification approach, which is slightly different what was proposed here.